UCDglobalchange/gdstem/team.md

   <div class="team-info">
     <h3>Erwan Monier</h3>
     <p>Associate Professor / University of California, Davis</p>
-    <p>Co-develop of GDSTEM, focusing on the development of toolkits for global simulation, benchmarking, and automated calibration</p>
+    <p>Co-developer of GDSTEM, focusing on the development of toolkits for global simulation, benchmarking, and automated calibration</p>
   </div>
 </div>